seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

         - Sign In to Account
     - Test Data:
         - Sign in with valid credentials.
-        - Sign in with incorrect password or username.
+        - Sign in with incorrect password or username (tried an email that had no account created)
     - Expected Outcome:
-        - Ensure successful login with valid credentials and appropriate error messages for incorrect login attempts.
+        - Ensure successful login with valid credentials and appropriate error message.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 - Advantages of Selenium: